Occupational Health and Wellbeing Initiative – PC Aware

 Going out to workplaces

-Our Occupational Health and Wellbeing campaign aims to tackle some of these issues by going into the workplace and talking to people directly about pancreatic cancer.
+Our Occupational Health and Wellbeing campaign “PC Aware”, aims to tackle some of these issues by offering businesses the chance to raise awareness with their staff about pancreatic cancer.

 - Why is it important to focus on cancer in the workplace?